makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 console db-tools:backup
 ```

-You can specify the behaviour of the command with some options detailed below.
+You can specify the behavior of the command with some options detailed below.

 ### Connection